karpathy/karpathy.github.io/nntutorial.md

 > "Maybe this is not immediately obvious, but this machinery is a powerful *hammer* for Machine Learning."

-Lets now put this to good use in practice.
+Lets now put this machinery to good use.

 ## Chapter 2: Machine Learning